 CRO at F-Secure Mikko Hypponen provides a captivating insight into the onset and advancement of computer infections in his talk at Defcon 19 called “The History and the Evolution of Computer Viruses”.
-This part of the speech is dedicated to a detailed description of the first viruses that came on stage in 1986 – 1991, such as the ‘Brain’, ‘Omega’ and others.

 My name is Mikko Hypponen, and we’ll be doing the first session here talking about the history and evolution of computer viruses.